diskin-lab-chop/AutoGVP/README.md

 1. Run the [Kids First Germline Annotation Workflow](https://github.com/kids-first/kf-germline-workflow/blob/v0.4.4/docs/GERMLINE_SNV_ANNOT_README.md) first.
 This workflow currently annotates variants with ClinVar (2022-05-07).
 2. Run the [Pathogenicity Preprocessing Workflow](https://github.com/d3b-center/D3b-Pathogenicity-Preprocessing), which performs ANNOVAR with InterVar and AutoPVS1 annotations.
-3. Download required db files
+3. Download required db files, including variant submissions files (`variant_summary.txt` and `submission_summary.txt`) using download_db_files.sh (see below).
-4. Run `select-clinVar-submissions.R` within `AutoGVP/`
+4. Run `select-clinVar-submissions.R` within `AutoGVP/` to consolidate ClinVar submission calls prior to running AutoGVP wrapper script.
+This step can be ran once and the `ClinVar-selected-submissions.tsv` file could be used for subsequent runs if clinVar versions remain the same.
 5. Run AutoGVP wrapper script using `--workflow="cavatica"`

 AutoGVP Requirements (recommended to place all in the `input/` folder):